 LOG IN VIA CSAM

 How do I log in with my identity card?

 What is itsme®?

 Itsme® is an app on your smartphone that allows you to securely log in to a number of websites or applications including mynexuzhealth.

 ACCESSING OR OBTAINING A COPY OF A RECORD

-As a parent, can I access the mynexuzhealth record of my under-age children?
+As a parent, can I access the mynexuzhealth record of my under-age children (up to 15 years)?

-Medical reports about children are not available at present.
+Note: medical reports of your children up to 15 years old are not available to all nexuzhealth partners.
 However, you can request a copy - for more details see Can I request a copy of my record?

 This can only be due if you have power of attorney from the patient.